darkodrljaca/yii2-api-invoice-simple-example/README.md

 </p>
 Short reminder:

-- Controller class extends yii\rest\ActiveController
+- Controller class extends yii\rest\ActiveController.
-- Add parsers index in components
+- Add parsers index in components.
-- Add behaviors method in model classes for created_at, updated_at and created_by fields
+- Add behaviors method in model classes for created_at, updated_at and created_by fields.
+- In urlManager add rules for plural form of controller.
+   E.g. update invoice: PUT http://yii2-api-invoice-simple-example.test/invoices/4